kapi117/wrss_rajd23_challenges/README.md

 # ✨ Rajd Elektryka 2023 - challenges site

-This is a web app project for the Rajd Elektryka 2023.
+As a member of IT team at WRSS (Students' Council) I've developed a web app project for the Rajd Elektryka 2023.
 It's a site with challenges for the participants of the event.
 The site is written in React using TypeScript and Bootstrap.
 As a backend, it uses Firebase.
 It is accessible at [https://wrss-weaiiib-rajd23.web.app/](https://wrss-weaiiib-rajd23.web.app/).

 ## 📚 Main features